-Six-Sigma is applied in a project-oriented manner using the define, measure, analyze, improve, and control (DMAIC) cycle.
+Six-Sigma is applied in a project-oriented manner using the define, measure, analyse, improve, and control (DMAIC) cycle.

 - Measure (M) The Measure phase aims to completely comprehend recent strength by determining actual success and beginning to monitor it effectively.
 The measurements employed should be relevant and useful in measuring and evaluating the cause of fluctuation.

-- Analyze (A) The data measured in the Measurement process are analyzed in the Analysis stage so that theories about the causative factors of differences in the data can be formed and verified.
+- Analyse (A) The data measured in the Measurement process are analysed in the Analysis stage so that theories about the causative factors of differences in the data can be formed and verified.
 At this point, reasonable business issues are transformed into research methods and evaluated as different techniques.

 - Improve (I) The Improve section concentrates on proposing concepts to eliminate the core sources of variance, as well as evaluating and certifying those solutions.